 The honey I poured on my toast this morning was once in a flower in a summer field.
 The honey was tended to by a bee and its 10,000 sisters and involved a million miles of flight to create this jar of honey.
-In a grand performance choreographed by nature, the contents of this jar represent an act so fine, so precise, happening every day all across the land, it really was an act of pure magic.
+In a grand performance choreographed by nature, the contents of this jar represent an act so fine, so precise, happening every day all across the land.
+It really was an act of pure magic.

 This taste of honey is a golden gift of the gods for you this morning with your coffee, toast, and scrambled eggs.